Research

 Network & Communications Security

-An increasing proportion of the global economy is dependent on the security of network communications and infrastructures.
+The global economy is dependent on the security of network communications and infrastructures.
 Unfortunately, these security properties are violated with alarming frequency due to implementation errors or developer confusion, or because systems are made use of in unanticipated ways.
 This research seeks to better understanding this breakdown between theory and practice, and identify ways to restore correct functionality in vulnerable networked systems.

 Recent Papers:

 - Pubali Datta, Isaac Polinsky, Muhammad Adil Inam, Adam Bates, and Will Enck.
-ALASTOR: Reconstructing the Provenance of Serverless Intrusions.
-USENIX Security Symposium.
-August 2022.

 - Benjamin E. Ujcich, Samuel Jero, Richard Skowyra, Adam Bates, William H. Sanders, and Hamed Okhravi.
-Causal Analysis for Software-Defined Networking Attacks.
-USENIX Security Symposium.
-August 2021.